meszaros-lajos-gyorgy/arx-mod-rune-randomizer/src/readme.txt

 A simple Arx Fatalis mod for randomizing runes that you pick up

-You have to start a new quest to have the runes randomized for you, it will not work on existing save files!
+You have to start a new quest to have the runes randomized for you, it will NOT work on existing save files!

 --------------
  Installation